Design and construction

 - Or the energy efficiency of a design may also be calculated using a computer-based energy rating program operating approved 'second generation' software.
 A signed and dated printed verification report and any supporting documentation must then be given to the building surveyor.

-Form 55 will only be accepted by building surveyor if that independent energy assessor is accredited by either the Association of Building Sustainability Assessors or the Building Designers Association of Victoria.
+Form 55 will only be accepted by building surveyor if that independent energy assessor is accredited by:

 An energy assessor does not have to be licensed under the Building Act 2016 as a building practitioner in Tasmania.